University of Auckland Winter Lecture Series 2020

 Following the March 15 2019 Christchurch mosque attacks, Anjum initiated the Inclusive Aotearoa Collective, a community-led initiative to combat discrimination.
 Anjum has also worked in the prevention of sexual violence, as a founding member of the Hamilton Campaign for Consent and through work with ACC.

-Due to Auckland still being at Alert level 2, unfortunately it has been decided to cancel Dr Ciara Cremin's lecture
+Due to Auckland still being at Alert level 2, unfortunately it was decided to cancel Dr Ciara Cremin's lecture

 Dr Ciara Cremin